 ServiceMaster by Rice is Here to Help

 ServiceMaster provides fire restoration services to both residential and commercial properties in Central Iowa.
 If your property is affected by a fire, you can trust the experts at ServiceMaster by Rice to be there to help!
 We specialize in furniture, carpet, cabinets, ceilings, walls, floors, and soft goods restoration as well as structural restoration in Central Iowa.
-Our crews has experience working on many large fire losses across Iowa.
+Our crews have experience working on many large fire losses across Iowa.
 For any additional questions about the types of services that we provide, contact us today.